3rl-io/spidgets-3dof/README.md

 ### How it works:

-1. Rust-based executable `euler_60` reads the raw sensor data from the glasses and outputs euler anglers (i.e. roll, pitch, and yaw) at 60Hz.
+1. Rust-based executable `euler_60` reads the raw sensor data from the glasses and outputs euler angles (i.e. roll, pitch, and yaw) at 60Hz.
 [Source](https://github.com/3rl-io/headset-utils)

 2. nodejs-based process `ar-server` manages the connection, corrects for yaw drift, and exposes the euler angles on a socket.io connection.
 Also exposes functions like re-centering and power save mode
 3. Front-end in [webroot/index.html](https://github.com/3rl-io/spidgets-3dof/blob/master/webroot/index.html) uses `spidgets-core` to position the widgets and convert euler angles to matrix3d calculations to simulate 3D space